L DK: Supporting characters

-Aoi's father visits and learns of Aoi and Shusei's cohabitation.
+Aoi's father visits and learns about Aoi and Shusei's cohabitation.
 He tries to pull Aoi out of school.
 He is a former bodybuilder that Aoi calls a "muscle narcissist".
-When Aoi gets into trouble at the park, he tries to save her but has gotten too old to handle the delinquents.
-After Aoi is rescued by Shūsei and she declares her desire to protect Shūsei as he protected her, he agrees to let them live together under the condition they stay together but not have sex.
+When Aoi gets into trouble at the park, he tries to save her but has got too old to handle the delinquents.
+After Aoi is rescued by Shūsei, she declares her desire to protect Shūsei as he protected her and her father agrees to let them live together under the condition they stay together but not have sex.

 Media

 Manga

 The manga is written by manga artist Ayu Watanabe.
 The chapters have been appearing monthly in Kodansha's shojo manga magazine, Bessatsu Friend, since 2009.
 A drama CD was bundled with the release of volume 8 of the manga.
 The series concluded in the September 2017 issue.
-A two-chapter bonus manga was released in the magazine's October-November 2017 issue, digitally published as volume 25.
+A two-chapter bonus manga was released in the magazine's October–November 2017 issue, digitally published as Volume 25.
 The manga series was packaged into 24 volumes.
+Volume 25 is a bonus chapter.

-A sequel manga titled LDK Pink will begin serialization in Bessatsu Friend on February 12, 2022.
+A sequel manga titled LDK Pink began serialization in Bessatsu Friend on February 12, 2022.